oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 ### Cleanup resources and remove the generated domain home

-Follow the cleanup instructions [here]({{< relref "quickstart/cleanup/_index.md" >}}) to remove the domain, cluster and other associated resources.
+Follow the cleanup instructions [here]({{< relref "samples/domains/domain-home-on-pv/cleanup.md" >}}) to remove the domain, cluster and other associated resources.

-Sometimes in production, but most likely in testing environments, you might want to also remove the domain home on PV that is generated using this sample.
+Sometimes in production, but most likely in testing environments, you might want to also remove the domain home on PV contents that is generated using this sample.
-You can either delete the PVC and PV created by the operator to delete the domain home on the PV or use the `domain-on-pv-helper.sh` helper script in domain lifecycle directory for this.
+You can use the `domain-on-pv-helper.sh` helper script in domain lifecycle directory for this.
 The script launches a Kubernetes pod named 'pvhelper' using the provided persistent volume claim name and the mount path.
 You can run 'kubectl exec' to get a shell to the running pod container and run commands to examine or clean up the contents of shared directories on the persistent volume.